as promised, this is my frugal design for Wendy flyer...

 How to make the Flyer:

-a) attach the arms into part #1 (head board)
+a) attach the arms into part #1 (head board) for 2A

 Drill a hole at each edges of part #1 using 7.9 mm drill bit.
 I drilled it until almost 10 mm depth, I didn't drill it through the other side of the square wood.
 Ensure that the edge of the drill hole is not exceeding 5 mm from the edge (side) of the wood.
 Afterwards, I put the glue in the inside of the hole, and push in the flyer arms.
 I found that this method is less wobbly than the 2B, if I do not have extra reinforcement.

-for 2B
+OR for 2B

 Glue 2B to each edges of part #1.
 To further reinforce, you can use nails/bolt (drill a hole before you push them in), or as what I used, big staples (I don't really recommend).
 Add more glue after stapling if needed.